 Subtitle Enhance media and digital competencies in the age of interactive communications

 Lecturer(s) ABE, YUKIKO

 Credit(s) 2

-Academic Year/Semester 2023 Fall
+Academic Year/Semester 2024 Fall

-Day/Period Mon.1
+Day/Period Fri.1

 Campus Mita

-Classroom 433
+Classroom 435

 Class Format Online classes (mainly real-time format)

-Registration Number 19332
+Registration Number 14641

 Faculty/Graduate School INTERNATIONAL CENTER

 Year Level 2, 3, 4

-Course Description A course to aim to learn the structural "power" of the media, and develop critical thinking skills to examine on how the media, people, and society affect one another.
+Grade Type S, A, B, C, D

-K-Number CIN-CO-00213-222-82
+K-Number ▼ Detail CIN-CO-00213-222-82

 The objective of this course is to understand the structural "power" of the media, and develop critical thinking skills to examine on how the media, people, and society affect one another.
-In addition, students will learn PR and communications so that they can foster media and digital competency to use "owned media" safely and effectively according to their characteristics, and communicate smoothly with people worldwide.
+In addition, students will learn PR and communications so that they can foster media and digital competency to use "owned media" effectively according to their characteristics, and communicate smoothly with people worldwide.
 The course will incorporate a variety of active learning approaches including dialogue, group work, and presentation in class, instead of a purely lecture format.
-"This class is mainly offered online, but several face-to-face sessions are also scheduled.